Portland Oregon Probate, Business, Estate Planning Lawyer - Chase Morinaka

 What is a Power of Attorney?

-As you know, anything can happen to us in the blink of an eye.
-When an emergency happens, some of the details can get ignored.
+As you know, anything can happen in the blink of an eye.
+When an emergency strikes, some of the important details of your life may be ignored.
 A power of attorney is an important piece of any estate plan.
-In the event you are no longer able to take care of your finances, you should have someone around who is able to pay your bills, operate your business, makes decisions regarding gifts, and sign new or ongoing contracts.
-Without a power of attorney or some other type of incapacity planning in place, someone may have to institute a guardianship or conservatorship over you.
-Guardianships and conservatorships both require Court oversight.
-This means that you will lose privacy and may incur fiduciary and attorneys fees that could have been avoided.
+In the event you are no longer able to take care of your finances, you want someone around who can pay your bills, operate your business, makes decisions regarding gifts, and sign new or ongoing contracts.

-Some people try to solve this problem by executing power of attorney documents that claim not to take effect until some point in the future, like if they become incapacitated later on.
+Some people try to solve this problem by executing power of attorney documents that claim not to take effect until some point in the future, such as when they become incapacitated later on.
 This may or may not be a good idea.
 It may be difficult to prove mental capacity or incapacity or you may change your mind about who should have a power of attorney over you.
 I always ask my clients, “If you do not trust someone to be your attorney-in-fact when you are fully mentally competent, why would you trust them when you are not?”
 Since giving someone a power of attorney over you carries with it a risk of abuse, choosing a proper candidate for that power is an important choice that should be discussed with an experienced lawyer.

 Picture